Helping millions of people navigate the world of technology.

 Contrary to its usefulness, most users (including us) don’t like the floating AssistiveTouch on their screen all the time.
 It especially interrupts our viewing experience.
 Thankfully, you can enable/disable AssistiveTouch as and when you need it.

-Ironically, while Siri can’t help you turn on/off the silent mode on an iPhone, it can enable and disable AssistiveTouch with just one command.
-Invoke Siri and ask it to turn on or off AssistiveTouch and it will greatly follow the instructions.
+Tip: While Siri can’t help you turn on/off the silent mode on an iPhone, it can enable and disable AssistiveTouch with just one command.

 Introduced with iOS 14, Back Tap is another great accessibility feature to trigger a predefined task, including putting your iPhone on silent mode without a button.